Trick Taking Card Games

 Players and partners

-Different games allow for different amounts of players, but no less than two.
+Different games allow for different amounts of players.
+The bare minimum for card games is always two players.
 Most games allow up to 6 players, but it’s common (and arguably the best experience) to play with 4 people.

 Some games have each player compete for themselves (Hearts).
 Most four-player games are played with teams of two (Spades).
 Usually, the partners sit against each other.